 When your new Black Berkey filters arrive (maybe in a shiny stainless steel Berkey unit!), it’s definitely cause for excitement!
-You know you’re about to experience some of the purest water on the planet.
+You know you’re about to experience some of the cleanest water on the planet.
 We don’t want any little glitches that may occur in the set-up process to discourage you; it’s good to remember that they’re easily remedied.

 Today we’ll be discussing how to do a basic test after your filters are installed to see if everything is working as it should.
-This test is for the Black Berkey purifiers only.
+This test is for the Black Berkey Elements only.
 We recommend that you do this test in the following instances: